Raleigh Springs Civic Center: History

-The civic center was "unofficially" opened in the spring of 2020.
-The official ribbon cutting occurred on November 19, 2020.
+The walking trail, skatepark, and police station civic center opened in the spring of 2020.
+Construction of the new Raleigh Library was delated due to the COVID-19 pandemic, with the official ribbon cutting occurring on November 19, 2020.
 The virtual "ribbon cutting" ceremony was live streamed for the community by The City of Memphis, with limited number of invitees due to the ongoing COVID-19 pandemic in Tennessee.